Bhandardara: Places of interest

-Wilson Dam: Built in 1910 across River Pravara, Wilson Dam is situated at a height of 150 m above sea level.
-It's one of the oldest dams in the country.
+Wilson Dam: Built in 1910 across the River Pravara, Wilson Dam is situated at a height of 150 m above sea level.
 The opening of sluice gates creates two 60 to 80 feet cascades of water that plummet to the rocks below.

 Arthur Lake: The clear and placid lake is bounded by thick canopied forests of the Sahyadri hills.
 The Lake gets its water from the Pravara River.
-A narrow road encircles the lake forming a roughly 50 km loop the gives access to views, campsites and hiking trails in the hills surrounding the lake.